flowersteam/adtool/README.md

 For this, it's possible to start from the default system definition [here](https://github.com/flowersteam/adtool/blob/2f03270c64f19f24d539f2e4f45936ef892b5fd8/examples/grayscott/systems/GrayScott.py), make modifications in a new file, and then update the path to the new system in the configuration file [here](https://github.com/flowersteam/adtool/blob/2f03270c64f19f24d539f2e4f45936ef892b5fd8/examples/grayscott/gray_scott.json#L9).

+## What is the execution flow?
+You can have a look at the [simplified execution flow](/execution_flow) to understand a bit more about the different steps of the exploration.

 ## Join the [Discord community](https://discord.gg/yc5jhYM6u5)